InfinityAlgo-Academy/LightHouse/docs/headless-chrome.md

 lighthouse --chrome-flags="--headless" https://github.com
 ```

+There is also the new `--headless=chrome` option, which includes functionality that
+was explicitly omitted from the original headless browser.

 ## CLI (xvfb)

 Alternatively, you can run full Chrome + xvfb instead of headless mode.
 These steps worked on Debian Jessie: